typesense/typesense-website/docs-site/content/guide/natural-language-search.md

   </template>
 </Tabs>

-## Create and add data to the collection
+## Create the Typesense collection

+We'll use the following schema to create a Typesense Collection and import our cars dataset into it:

 <Tabs :tabs="['JavaScript']">
   <template v-slot:JavaScript>